cknoll/git-voting/README.md

     - The result cannot reasonably be disputed if the number of votes and valid confirmations matches.
 This can be checked by everyone.
 3. Fast and Transparent Evaluation
     - Voting could be evaluated by anyone because the source data is publicly available in plain text.
 Evaluation software can be very easy.

+## Criticism and Responses

+- GPG was never audited and has bus factor 1
+    - We could use [openpgp](https://www.openpgp.org/software/) instead
+- Tor is controlled via the exit nodes, many of which are operated by intelligence agencies.
+    - The tor connections could be replaced by encrypted and anonymized emails.
+Like the VAT-distribution but the other way around.
+    This makes the approach more complicated, though.

 ## Further Ideas